ajinChen/automatic-feature-selection/README.md

 Procedure:

-1. Preprocessing data for model-based and data-based method
+a.
+Preprocessing data for model-based and data-based method
-2. Calculate the top k features on different methods
+b.
+Calculate the top k features on different methods
-3. Calculate different loss on 1 to k features for each method
+c.
+Calculate different loss on 1 to k features for each method
-4. Display all losses on the plot
+d.
+Display all losses on the plot

 ## Automatic Feature Selection